The likelihood is that your breasts are now leaking colostrum.

 There is no need to worry, there will be plenty more where that came from when the baby arrives.
 Even if you’re not experiencing any leakage, there is food in your breasts for the baby so there is nothing to worry about where that's concerned, either.

-If breastfeeding does not work for you, there is baby formula that the baby can eat directly from birth.
-Although many in the healthcare fields recommend that the mother breastfeeds if she can, this is not a requirement.
+If breastfeeding does not work for you, there is a baby formula that the baby can eat directly from birth.
+Although many in the healthcare field recommend that the mother breastfeeds if she can, this is not a requirement.